PeterHuberSg/MasterGrab/Readme.md

 Any namespace can be used.
 Important is that `SimpleRobot` inherits from `Robot`.
 Using the `RobotAttribute` is optional.
-It allows changing the class name to a nicer name seen by the user and to indicate if that robot should be used as default ptions.
+It allows changing the class name to a nicer name seen by the user and to indicate if that robot should be used as default option.

 `Robot` provides `SimpleRobot` easy access to `Player` (the robot itself), `Game`, `Map`, `RobotCountryIds` (owned countries) and `Results`.